appwebtech/Admin-API-Blog-Backend-/README.md

 MIT License.
 Copyright 2016 Appwebtech. http://theappwebtech.com

-Disclaimer: I apolologise for my commit messages.
+Disclaimer: I apologise for some of my commit messages.
 "They are raw and un-edited" with some un-professional lingo.
-It does happen when coding late at night with the sole intention of making an app to be viewed without the source code.
-So sorry for that.
+It does happen when coding late at night if the sole intention of making the app is to be viewed without the source code or when running a hackathon with other developers.
+Sorry for that.